insentia/windows_services/README.md

 	  servicename => "puppet",
 	}
 ```
 Parameters
 ```
-	$delayed   # Default True for delayed service, set to false to let to automatic start
+	$delayed   # Default True for put delayed start on service, set to false to let to automatic start
 ```

 Resource: windows_services:credentials